rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/security.md

 Once you block the web interface port in the step above, the easiest way to access it is to use ssh to set up a socks proxy.
-Run the following command on your local machine (not the one running RethinkDB):
+Run the following command on your local server (not the one running RethinkDB):

 ```bash